ML4SE2022/group1/README.md

 First, you should clone this repository.
 Before installing libraries, we highly recommend to set up the requirements in a virtual environment of your own choice.

+In case you use mac or linux, the path we set using double backslash might not work.
+Please adjust to your own OS.
+Paths are in
+1. UniXcoder/downstream-tasks/clone-detection/POJ-104/dataset/preprocess.py
+2. UniXcoder/downstream-tasks/clone-detection/POJ-104/preprocess.py
+3. UniXcoder/downstream-tasks/clone-detection/POJ-104/run.py
+4. GraphCodeBERT/clonedetection/run.py
+5. GraphCodeBERT/clonedetection/preprocess.py

+Beside these files, if you notice any path error, please adjust those as well.

 ## Dependency
 - pip install torch
 - pip install transformers